-- •28.
-SHRI M. VALIULLA: Will the Minister for WORKS, HOUSING AND SUPPLY be pleased to state: - (a) whether his Ministry keeps a list of approved contractors;
+28. SHRI M. VALIULLA: Will the Minister for Works, Housing Supply be pleased to state:

+(a) whether his Ministry keeps a list of approved contractors;

-- (b) whether the list is circulated to all the Ministries of the Government of India; - (c) whether any black list of contractors is also maintained; and - (d) what are the reasons for which a contractor's name is placed on the black list?
+- (b) whether the list is circulated to all the Ministries of the Government of India: - (c) whether any black list of contractors is also maintained; and - (d) what are the reasons for which a contractor's name is placed on the black list?

-THE MINISTER FOR WORKS, HOUSING AND SUPPLY (SARDAR SWARAN SINGH): (a) Yes, Sir.
+THE MINISTER FOR WORKS.
+HOUSING AND SUPPLY (SARDAR SWARAN SINGH): (a) Yes, Sir.

-- (b) No, Sir. - (c) Separate lists are maintained in the Central Public Works Department and in the Directorate General, Supplies and Disposals of contractors or suppliers of stores, with whom Government business in those departments has been suspended. - (d) There are no hard and rules and considerations for action are different in cases under the Central Public Works Department and the Directorate General, Supplies and Disposals.
-Each case is considered on merits, but generally its speaking, business with a contractor or a plier of stores^be suspended grounds of anti-social activities, of established malpractices in respect of Government business, conviction in a court of law for offences involving moral turpitude or for serious defaults in the matter of Government business, such as extraordinary delay in exe cution of contracts, non-return of Government materials non-pay or ment of Government dues etc.
+- (b) No, Sir. - (c) Separate lists are maintained in the Central Public Works ment and in the Directorate General.
+Supplies and Disposals of contractors or suppliers of stores, with whom Government business in those departments has been suspended. - (d) There are no hard and fast rules and considerations for action are different in cases under the Central Public Works Department and the General, Supplies Directorate Disposals.
+Each case is considered on its merits, but generally speaking, business with a contractor or a supof stores be suspended grounds of anti-social activities, of established malpractices in respect of Government business, conviction in a court of law for offences involving moral turpitude or for serious defaults in the matter of Government business, such as extraordinary delay in execution of contracts, non-return Government materials or non-payment of Government dues etc.

-SHRI M. VALIULLA: May I know, Sir, whether, before including a eon-tractor's name in the black list, an opportunity is given to him to show cause why his name should not be included in the black list?
+SHRI M. VALIULLA: May I know, Sir, whether, before including a contractor's name in the black list, an opportunity is given to him to show cause why his name should not be included in the black list?

-SARDAR SWARAN SINGH: Actually, Sir, I have mj£self avoided the use of this word "black list" in my reply.
+SARDAR SWARAN SINGH: Actually, Sir, I have my self avoided the use of this word "black list" in my reply.
 All that I have said is: Government